nrfconnect/sdk-nrf/samples/crypto/hkdf/README.rst

    :local:
    :depth: 2

+The HMAC Key Derivation Function (HKDF) sample shows how to derive keys with the HKDF algorithm, using a sample key, salt, and additional data.

 Overview
 ********

-The HMAC Key Derivation Function (HKDF) sample shows how to derive keys using a sample key, salt and additional data.
+The sample follows these steps:

-First, the sample performs initalization:
+1. First, the sample initializes the Platform Security Architecture (PSA) API.

 #.
-The Platform Security Architecture (PSA) API is initialized.

-Then, sample performs key derivation:
+Then, it performs key derivation:

+   a.
+The input key is imported into the PSA crypto keystore.
    #.
-The input key is imported to the PSA crypto keystore.
-   #.
 The output key is derived.

-Afterwards, the sample performs cleanup:
 #.
+Afterwards, it performs cleanup:

+   a.
 The input and the output keys are removed from the PSA crypto keystore.

 Requirements
 ************